tbielawa/bitmath/docsite/source/instances.rst

 However, for instances which aren't whole numbers (as in ``MiB(1/3.0) == 0.333333333333MiB``, etc), their representation can be undesirable.

-The ``format`` method gives you complete control over the instance's representation.
+The :py:meth:`format` method gives you complete control over the instance's representation.
 All of the :ref:`instances attributes
 <instance_attributes>` are available to use when choosing a
 representation.

-The following sections describe some common use cases of the ``format`` method as well as provide a :ref:`brief tutorial
+The following sections describe some common use cases of the :py:meth:`format` method as well as provide a :ref:`brief tutorial
 <instances_mini_language>` of the greater Python formatting
 meta-language.